 BEES (Brazoria Environmental Education Station) is the official name of the Brazoria County Master Gardeners Association (BCMGA) facility.
 BEES includes flower and vegetable gardens, a green house, training areas and support facilities.

 Brazoria County Master Gardener members volunteer work days every Tuesday and Friday morning from 9 am to noon at BEES.
-The public is welcome to visit during these times and at special public events.
+The public is typically welcome to visit during these times and at special public events, but not now due to COVID restrictions.
 Contact the Brazoria County AgriLife Extension office to arrange a personal tour of the facliity: 979-864-1393.

 BEES Location : 583 Hospital Drive, Angleton, TX 77515 United States; click the link to map it: + Google Map

 1995 – The Brazoria County Master Gardener program began without a place to call home.
 Master Gardener groups usually start demonstration gardens around their county AgriLife Extension office.
 The offices in Angleton share a small space with very little room for a garden center.
 The Master Gardeners temporarily worked around the Brazoria County Fairgrounds for several years, still looking for a place to call home.

 2000 – County Extension Agent Paula Craig found an unused greenhouse with a attached office at the Texas A&M Research Station right down the road in Angleton.
 After extensive discussions, the Master Gardeners had a place to call home to build their gardens.
 First came cleaning, painting and general repairs to buildings that had not been used for ten years.
 Then programs were begun putting in test beds for Texas A&M AgriLife Extension to demonstrate “easy care” and “water smart” gardening.